-- Go to www.uspto.gov and select MyUSPTO in the upper right corner of the page.
+- Go to www.uspto.gov and in the upper right corner of the page, select MyUSPTO.

 - Sign in to your USPTO.gov account.
 If you haven’t set up an account, select Create a USPTO.gov account and enter your information.

-- Access the TEAS filing system.
-When prompted for a one-time verification, select the appropriate role from the drop down.
+- Find the Trademark Electronic Application System (TEAS) section and select the appropriate role from the drop down.

 - Select Verify with ID.me.
 If you haven’t created an ID.me account, select Create account and confirm your email to begin.